O-79/O-79/README.md

 ### Hey, I'm Adi

-On my GitHub profile you can find the projects I've been working on through my courses and internships thus far.
+On my GitHub profile you can find the projects I've been working on through my courses, internships, and personal endeavors thus far.

 I'm exploring the ways to program and prompt engineer with AI to create custom tools which can help people.